ahmadhamed15/SeleniumGPT/README.md

 ## exec_code_generation Tool

-The agent now exposes a single action tool named `exec_code_generation` for all interactions with web pages.
+All interactive browser actions are performed via a single tool named `exec_code_generation`.
+Navigation helpers like `goto` (to load a URL) and `google_search` remain available, but clicking buttons, filling forms and scrolling should be done with this tool.
 Provide raw Python code that uses the Selenium `driver` object.
 Example:

 ```json
 {"action": "exec_code_generation", "action_input": "driver.find_element(By.NAME, 'q').send_keys('hello', Keys.ENTER)"}